FINANCE

 Don't Forget Childcare

-You'll thank yourself for setting aside time — while you have it — to make sure your insurance will meet your family's needs.
-You may want to review or consider adding policies for these types of insurance:
+Looking ahead, set aside time to make sure your insurance will meet your family's changing needs.
+You may want to review or consider adding policies for:

 Plan for the Long Term

-Your kids' expenses will be a long-time priority — the earlier you can get a jump start on saving for their future, the better.
-The same sooner-rather-than-later concept applies to taking care of your own future too, for your sake and theirs.
+Your kids' expenses will be a long-time priority — the earlier you can get a jumpstart on saving for their future, the better.

 Get Ready for School